The well-posedness of the Cauchy problem for the Dirac operator on globally hyperbolic manifolds with timelike boundary: Local well-posedness of the Cauchy problem

-where $\mathcal{O}$ is a compact subset of $\Sigma_T$ and $J^-(\mathcal{O})$ (resp. $J^+(\mathcal{O})$) denotes the \textit{past set} (resp. \emph{future set}), namely the set of all points that can be reached by past-directed resp. future-directed causal curves emanating from a point in $\mathcal{O}$.
-This is always possible by Lemma~\ref{Equivalence Dir and K} since $\R\subset \M$ is compact.
+where $J^-(\mathcal{O})$ (resp. $J^+(\mathcal{O})$) denotes the \textit{past set} (resp. \emph{future set}), namely the set of all points that can be reached by past-directed resp. future-directed causal curves emanating from a point in $\mathcal{O}$, cp.
+Figure~\ref{fig1}.
+This is always possible by Lemma~\ref{Equivalence Dir and K} and since $\R\subset \M$ is compact.
 For the reason why we choose $\R$ as above compare below---especially Theorem~\ref{thm:Weak existence}.

+In order to show existence of weak solutions and uniqueness of strong solutions for the Dirac Cauchy problem~\eqref{CauchyDir2}, we first shall derive so-called \textit{``energy inequalities''}.
+These estimates have a clear physical consequence as we shall see in Proposition~\ref{prop:finite}: Any solution can propagate with at most speed of light.